Bonehead-Labs/PBIP-Factory/USAGE_GUIDE.md

 ### Common Issues

-1. **Parameter not found in template**
+1. **Parameter not found in model.bim**
-   - Check the JSON path in your config
+   - Check that parameter names in CSV match exactly with model.bim
-   - Verify the template structure
+   - Verify the parameter exists in the SemanticModel

 2. **Type conversion errors**
    - Ensure CSV data matches expected types